-1. A weighted average mark for each year of the course is determined.
+- 1. A weighted average mark for each year of the course is determined.
 This year mark is obtained by weighting each of the subjects in the year, mainly according to the hours of teaching.
-The subject weights for each of the years of the course are shown in Table 1.

-2. The overall course mark is determined by applying the year weightings listed in Table 2 to the weighted year marks.

-3. If a student were required to sit for a supplementary assessment (other than for medical reasons or other exceptional circumstances) the subject mark used is that awarded for the original assessment.

-4. If a student were required to repeat a year (other than for medical reasons or other exceptional circumstances) the weighted year mark used is that obtained at the first attempt.

-5. In the calculation of the average weighted course mark for BSc MBBS students, the aggregate mark for the Science component is calculated as a weighted aggregate of all subjects counted towards the Science degree, except General Education subjects.
-The subject weights are as follows:
+The subject weights for each of the years of the course are shown in Table 1. - 2.
+The overall course mark is determined by applying the year weightings listed in Table 2 to the weighted year marks. - 3.
+If a student were required to sit for a supplementary assessment (other than for medical reasons or other exceptional circumstances) the subject mark used is that awarded for the original assessment. - 4.
+If a student were required to repeat a year (other than for medical reasons or other exceptional circumstances) the weighted year mark used is that obtained at the first attempt. - 5.
+In the calculation of the average weighted course mark for BSc MBBS students, the aggregate mark for the Science component is calculated as a weighted aggregate of all subjects counted towards the Science degree, except

-Level I subjects weighted by a factor equal to 0.0625 per subject, except Introductory Mathematics and Introductory Physics (0.05 per subject) and Higher Mathematics and Higher Physics (0.07 per subject).
+Level I subjects weighted by a factor equal to 0.0625 per subject, except General Mathematics and Physics 1 (for Health and Life Scientists) (0.05 per subject) and Higher Mathematics (0.07 per subject).

 Level II subjects weighted by 0.1875 per subject.
 Level III subjects weighted by 0.25 per subject.